 Over the last two years, we have often written about 205 Llanfair Road, the 1912 Horace Wells Sellers house on the large wooded lot along Llanfair and St. George’s Roads.
 A year ago, it seemed likely that the house would be demolished, fifty trees would be chopped down, and two large new houses would be built on the site.
 Now the picture looks very different.

-During the ten-year lease, neighbors will work to remove invasive plants, fallen trees and debris, and to add native plantings and trees in an effort to restore this beautiful woodland to its original glory.
-Clean-up activities will begin soon.
+During the ten-year lease, we will work to remove invasive plants and add native plants, shrubs and trees in an effort to restore the health of this beautiful woodland.
 The Friends of Singing Woods Preserve will be in touch soon with more information about the plans and how you can join in.
 In the meantime, we invite your input and support.